-Remediation of sites and their subsequent development may result in an increase in the assessed of value of a property The BRTA allows the City of Toronto to cancel all or a portion of the tax increase directly attributed to the increase in assessed value related to the remediation and development to help brownfield property owners offset the remediation costs incurred.
+Remediation of sites and their subsequent development may result in an increase in the assessed of value of a property.
+The BRTA allows the City of Toronto to cancel all or a portion of the tax increase directly attributed to the increase in assessed value related to the remediation and development to help brownfield property owners offset the remediation costs incurred.

-In addition, the Province of Ontario, through their Brownfield Tax Incentive Program (BFTIP) may allow for the cancellation of all or a portion of the education property taxes for up to three years as a proportionate match to the City of Toronto BRTA incentive.
+In addition, the Province of Ontario, through their Brownfield Tax Incentive Program may allow for the cancellation of all or a portion of the education property taxes for up to three years as a proportionate match to the City of Toronto BRTA incentive.

 Eligibility

-• A Phase II Environmental Site Assessment confirming that the property does not meet standards that would permit a Record of Site Condition to be filed with the Ministry of Environment;
+• A Phase II Environmental Site Assessment confirming that the property does not meet standards that would permit a Record of Site Condition to be filed with the Ministry of Environment

-• A brief description of the remediation proposed, including technologies to be used and the expected duration of remediation work;
+• A brief description of the remediation proposed, including technologies to be used and the expected duration of remediation work

-• A statement and summary of all costs to be incurred in connection with the remediation;
+• A statement and summary of all costs to be incurred in connection with the remediation

 • The applicant must meet any further conditions as may be included in the By-law passed pursuant to Section 333(2) of the City of Toronto Act, 2006, if any.